lolo8304/fis-slalom-horn.ch/wp-content/plugins/better-analytics/readme.txt

 You need a WordPress site (of course), running WordPress 3.8 or higher and a Google Analytics account (which is [free over here](https://www.google.com/analytics/) if you don't already have a Google Analytics account).

 = Can Better Google Analytics be used with legacy Google Analytics code? = No, the Better Google Analytics plugin is for Google Universal Analytics.
-You can upgrade any old non-Universal Google Analytics property to support both legacy and Universal under your [Google Analytics Property Settings](https://www.google.com/analytics/web/?#management/Settings/).
+And really, you wouldn't want to.
+All Google Analytics accounts have been upgraded to Universal Analytics, and the [non-Universal tracking libraries have been deprecated](https://developers.google.com/analytics/devguides/collection/upgrade/) by Google.

 = What do I do with the JavaScript code that Google gives me from within my Google Analytics account? = Nothing.
 Better Google Analytics handles all the JavaScript code generation internally.
 If you want to add your own custom JavaScript, there is an option for that under the Advanced settings.